 "Life must go on," Sonsteby stated.
 "It was time to look forward.
 Hate brings one nothing but misery.
 Forgiveness is the future."
 Fehmer was later executed at Akershus Fortress.

-The painting was unveiled by the Chief of the General Staff of the Army, General Harald Sunde, 15th November 2011 at Norway's Resistance Museum with both Sonsteby and Lorentzen present.
+The painting was unveiled by the Chief of the General Staff, General Harald Sunde, 15th November 2011 at Norway's Resistance Museum with both Sonsteby and Lorentzen present.
 Attending were also the Secretary of Defence and WWII veterans as well as Kolby.

 Gunnar "Kjakan" Sonsteby died 10th May 2012 at the age of 94.